HinaChoudhry/Pawfect-Pets/README.md

 ### Wireframes

 The Balsamiq programme was used to create my wireframes for my project.
 Building the wireframes before starting to build my project allowed me to plan what I was aiming to make and also allowed me to discuss the layout of the website with my mentor in advance.
+There are no wireframes for the FAQ page as this was added to the project as a much later stage.

 Desktop Wireframes